2025 Dodge Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 How Much is Dodge Dealer Holdback?

-The dealer holdback is a price component of a new car added to the factory invoice price; it typically amounts to 2-3% of MSRP.
+The dealer holdback is a new car’s price component added to the factory invoice price; it typically amounts to 2-3% of MSRP.

 The dealer holdback is NOT a discount or rebate; it is extra cash that some Dodge dealers may negotiate.